 Burkina Faso

 Burkina Faso is a very poor country and as a result has the lowest literacy rate on the planet.
-The current adult literacy rate is 39.3%.
-In 2015 it was estimated that fewer than 36% of over-15s can read and write.
-For women in this age band, the figure is below 30% due to gender inequality.
+The literacy rate: 46% can read and write over the age of 15.
+For women in this age band, the figure is lower due to gender inequality.

 International Needs Burkina Faso (IN Burkina Faso) is based in Bobo-Dioulasso and has been working for more than 10 years in the launching and supporting of several development projects in the rural areas around Bobo-Dioulasso.
 Through a school and a thriving medical centre we are meeting the needs of hundreds, providing affordable healthcare and education.

-To meet the needs of the growing local population from displacement due to volatility in some areas of Burkina Faso, we also completed the construction of four new classrooms at the La Bonne Nouvelle School – a second storey of classrooms on top of the ones we previously built in 2018 with the help of our supporters.
-La Bonne Nouvelle continues to be a beacon of good quality education in Bobo-Dioulasso with a total of 750 students.
+To meet the needs of the growing local population from displacement due to volatility in some areas of Burkina Faso, we also completed the construction of four new classrooms at the La Bonne Nouvelle School in 2022.
+These classrooms were built on top of the ones we previously built in 2018, with the help of our supporters.
+La Bonne Nouvelle continues to be a beacon of good quality education in Bobo-Dioulasso.

 Country director